tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 Note that DTLS 1.2 does not offer the ability to request new CIDs during the session lifetime since CIDs have the same life-span of the connection.
-Therefore, deployments that use DTLS in multihoming environments and are concerned about that SHOULD refuse to use CIDs in DTLS 1.2 and switch to DTLS 1.3.
+Therefore, deployments that use DTLS in multihoming environments SHOULD refuse to use CIDs with DTLS 1.2 and switch to DTLS 1.3.

 # IANA Considerations